muthuri-dev/Personal-Journaling-App/README.md

 </p>
 ## Features

-Codelabs comes with a wide range of features tailored for horse care:
+Jornal comes with a wide range of features tailored for horse care:

 - **Login register**: One can be able to create account and secure the data.
 - **Create journals**: Write down your thoughts , moments and experiences.